Gemego/CamStyle-modified/README.md

  ```

  ## Usage
- To use this f\*\*king project, if you want to start training, type:
+ To use this project, if you want to start training, type:
  ```bash
  python train.py
  ```